-Testing for Intellectual and Developmental Disabilities
+Testing for Intellectual Disabilities

 - Mild cognitive disability: IQ 55-70; usually included in mainstream classrooms.